-The Child Care Licensing Minimum Standards require that children in full time care receive half of their daily nutritional needs while in child care.
+The Child Care Regulation Minimum Standards require that children in full time care receive half of their daily nutritional needs while in child care and that meals and snacks follow USDA guidelines.
 Our guidelines are as follows:

 - 1. The school provides a morning and afternoon snack served family style; except in the Sunbeams room (they will transition later in the year to school snack).
 Snacks are nutritious, low in sugar, fat, and salt and strives to reflect the diversity in our program.
 Our snack menu is posted and copies are available at the front desk. - 2.
-Families must provide a lunch that meets the daily food needs as outlined in the

-ACC Children's Lab School Food Guidelines and Lunchbox Suggestions.
+Families must provide a lunch that meets the daily food needs as outlined in the ACC Children's Lab School Food Guidelines and Lunchbox Suggestions.
 Please see Appendix C. The school will provide milk for the children at lunch time.
 Items which do not meet nutritional guidelines will be returned.
 Staff is always happy to share suggestions for lunches.
 Families will be sent a reminder if lunches consistently do not include the required components.
-If you need to bring your child's lunch after drop off, please make sure it is here by 11 am.

-- 3. The Health Department requires lunches that include perishable items be packed with an ice pack (for example, blue ice) or in an insulated thermos.
-These measures will help keep food at a safe temperature until lunch time. - 4.
-Families are responsible for sanitizing lunch boxes at least weekly. - 5.
-Child care licensing requires parents/guardians of infants not yet ready for table food to provide a feeding plan and update it at least monthly.
+If you need to bring your child's lunch after dropping your child off, please make sure it is here by 11 am. - 3.
+The school keeps a small amount of supplemental food on hand in the event that a child's lunchbox accidentally doesn't make it to school.
+If staff have to prepare a supplemental lunch more than once for a child, the parents may be charged a fee. - 4.
+The Health Department requires lunches that include perishable items be packed with an ice pack (for example, blue ice) or in an insulated thermos.
+These measures will help keep food at a safe temperature until lunch time. - 5.
+Families are responsible for sanitizing lunch boxes at least weekly. - 6.
+Child care regulation requires parents/guardians of infants not yet ready for table food to provide a feeding plan and update it at least monthly.
 Parents/guardians of infants provide snacks, meals, and bottles for their child.
 Bottles with formula or breast milk must already be prepared for the day.
-The school provides milk served with meals after the child is 12 months old. - 6.
-TDFPS Child Care Licensing and guidance from the American Academy of Pediatrics requires child care centers to limit the amount of juice served to children.
-Juice may not be given to children 12 months and younger and children 12 months and older can only be served 4 ounces of juice per day. - 7.
+The school provides milk served with meals after the child is 12 months old. - 7.
+HHS Child Care Regulation and guidance from the American Academy of Pediatrics requires child care centers to limit the amount of juice served to children.
+Juice may not be given to children 12 months and younger and children 12 months and older can only be served 4 ounces of juice per day. - 8.
 Parents/guardians are welcome to breastfeed their child at the center.
 Adult rocking chairs are provided in the infant and toddler classrooms.
 If more privacy is needed, we will find an unoccupied office for them to share this special time with their child.

-B. Common Food Allergies
+B. Food Allergies